syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/resource-view.md

 ![Alt text](images/multitaskbar.PNG)

-### Enable Taskbar Drag And Drop
+### Enable taskbar drag and drop

-In this section, you can enable taskbar drag and drop from one resource to another resource vertically by enabling [`AllowTaskbarDragAndDrop`]https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~AllowTaskbarDragAndDrop.html property.
-Also, auto-scroll is enabled in this feature, so that you can drag and drop taskbar to any row in gantt chart side.
+In Gantt, you can enable taskbar drag and drop between resources by using the [`AllowTaskbarDragAndDrop`]https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~AllowTaskbarDragAndDrop.html property.
+This allows you to move a taskbar from one resource to another vertically, making it easier to schedule tasks and manage resources.

 >Note: By default, the `allowTaskbarDragAndDrop` property value is `false`.